PANmedia/raptor-editor-rails/README.md

 * [jQuery][jQuery 1.9+]
 * [jQuery UI][jQuery UI 1.10+] (minimally Button, Dialog, Menu and Tabs for custom builds)
 * a jQuery UI theme

+The minimum versions of the [jquery-rails] and [jquery-ui-rails] gems are already dependencies.
+So, you shouldn't have any trouble if you use these to provide jQuery and jQuery-UI.

 ## Usage